Biecho88/memory-game/README.md

  1. As a First Time Visitor, I want to easily understand rules of the game.

             1. Upon entering the site, Users are welcomed with line of emoji image for visual experience and text which explains rules of the game.
-            2. The User has to press start button to start the timer and begin the game
+            2. The User have to press the start button to start the timer and begin the game

- 2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+ 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

             1.The site has been designed to be fluid and never to entrap the user.
 Game container stands out from visual design of the rest of the page due to background used.
             2.Buttos are clearly visible due to colour contrast used.